isomerpages/nlb-reference/_science-tech-sciences/COVID 19 Resilience and Restrictions.md

 “Parts of the [world](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(21)02790-2/fulltext#coronavirus-linkback-header) are approaching a transition or a new phase of the COVID-19 pandemic.”
 Moving into a post-pandemic world will be more complicated than scenarios such as “Zero COVID.”
 The challenge is for individual nations to determine the acceptable level of COVID-19 in an interconnected world.

 This resource guide shines the spotlight on various COVID-19 restrictions and measures, how to live with COVID-19 as well as the future of the pandemic.
+The guide provides supplementary resources for those who are keen to further explore this topic.
+You can also visit https://search.nlb.gov.sg/ to search for more resources.
+If you would like to view other resource guides created by our librarians, please visit [nlb.gov.sg/resourceguides](http://www.nlb.gov.sg/resourceguides/)/.

+The resource guide was prepared in December 2021 by Darren Seow, Librarian, at the National Library, Singapore.